THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 I know some reading this would rather walk over hot coals than invest in the stock market, but it isn’t so bad.

-If you are serious about becoming rich, here are the investing posts you need to read.
+If you are serious about becoming rich, you need to read the investing posts I’ve written.

 All you need to do is know what your goals is and this will help you to understand the perfect fit for you.

-If you would rather just have me recommend an online broker, then you can’t go wrong with Wealthsimple.
+If you would rather just have me recommend an online broker, then you can’t go wrong with Betterment.

 They are a perfect option for most as they automate 99% of the things you need to do in order to make money in the stock market.

-To get started with Wealthsimple and build your fortune, click here.
+To get started with Betterment and build your fortune, click the link below.

 This is because most advisors deal with people who have a good amount of money to invest, like $250,000 or more.